-New Visitor Centre
+New Visitors Centre

-- 553. No new information has been presented in respect of a new visitor centre.
-There is a suggestion that the visitor centre for Sizewell C could be accommodated with that for Sizewell B in a revised location not yet determined.
-The councils are still supportive of visitor centre provision and consider that it should be available during and post-construction of Sizewell C. An iconic building, responding to the surroundings should be delivered.
-We await further details on any new proposals prior to commenting anymore. - 554.
-Assuming the three options previously presented in the Stage 1 consultation still apply, from an environmental protection perspective it is considered that option 3 at Goose Hill is the best location, as it has the least impact on surrounding residential properties during construction and operational use, but may have potentially significant environmental impacts that would need to be mitigated and offset as necessary.
+- 552. No new information has been presented in respect of a new visitors centre.
+There is a suggestion that the visitor centre for SZC could be accommodated with that for SZB in a revised location not yet determined.
+The local authorities are still supportive of visitor centre provision and consider that it should be available during and post-construction of SZC.
+An iconic building, responding to the surroundings should be delivered.
+We await further details on any new proposals prior to commenting anymore. - 553.
+Assuming the three options previously presented in the Stage 1 Pre-Application still apply, from an environmental protection perspective it is considered that option 3 at Goose Hill is the best location, as it has the least impact on surrounding residential properties during construction and operational use, but may have potentially significant environmental impacts that would need to be mitigated and offset as necessary.
 Option 1 should be discounted as it lies in the AONB.
 A temporary option at Option 2 (land adjacent car park at Sizewell Beach), should be considered until Option 3 can be commissioned.